Best Automated Network Diagram Tool (2026): 13 Compared

 Scanopy

 Discovery: SNMP, LLDP, CDP, ARP, TCP/UDP.
 One daemon per network.
 No agents on endpoints, no SSH credentials.
+SNMPv1, v2c, and v3 (AuthPriv) are all supported, with credentials applied network-wide or pinned per host.

 Service discovery: This is where Scanopy differs from most tools on this list.
-Beyond mapping devices and connections, Scanopy fingerprints 200+ service types per host: databases, web servers, DNS, DHCP, Docker containers, print services, and more.
+Beyond mapping devices and connections, Scanopy fingerprints 240+ service types per host: databases, web servers, DNS, DHCP, Docker containers, print services, and more.
 Most network mapping tools tell you a device exists at an IP address.
 Scanopy tells you what it's running.
 When you click a host on the topology map, you see every detected service, not just the host itself.

 Where it fits: MSPs documenting client networks, IT teams that need documentation independent from their monitoring stack, and anyone who wants network maps without deploying another monitoring platform.
 Pairs well with whatever monitoring tool you already use.